cvicens/gramola-project-guides/events-service.md

 ## Events Service
-In the same fashion as we created the previous service, we're goint to use the Red Hat Developer Launch site to create the Events Service.
+In the same fashion as we created the previous service, we're going to use the Red Hat Developer Launch site to create the Events Service.

 So again let's log in [here](https://developers.redhat.com/launch/) and after a successful login click on the 'LAUNCH YOUR PROJECT' button to access the Missions area.